 I calibrate the model using the LEHD dataset at an annual frequency.
 Five parameters are calibrated externally, including the discount factor, β , which is set at 0.96 to match an annual interest rate of 4%.
-Fifteen parameters are calibrated internally using the Simulated Method of Moments (SMM).
-Table 10 summarizes the parameters and the moments used as calibration targets.
+In addition, fifteen parameters are calibrated internally using the Simulated Method of Moments (SMM).
+Table 10 summarizes the parameters and the empirical moments used as calibration targets.
 Although the internally calibrated parameters are listed alongside their respective targets, they are estimated jointly.